microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 - If using a hosted image, choose a stable and versioned image.
 Updates to your underlying image may change your C/C++ compiler or CMake version, causing a rebuild.

 If the above options do not work, consider the following workarounds:
-- Use `vcpkg export` to package your libraries instead
+- Use [`vcpkg export`](../commands/export.md) to produce a standalone archive of your dependencies instead of restoring them from a manifest.
 - Consider using a Docker self-hosted image to build your libraries
 - Have an auxiliary continuous integration run that builds vcpkg libraries on a regular cadence (e.g. daily or weekly)